VRConservation/geosp/chapters/03_gee.md

 ## TL;DR
 - See the [Cloud-Based Remote Sensing with Google Earth Engine](https://www.eefabook.org/go-to-the-book.html) book or the [GEE Course](https://spatialthoughts.com/courses/google-earth-engine/) from Spatial Thoughts to get started.
-- GEE's strength is cloud-based analysis; not visualization.
-See Chapters 4, 5, and 8 for better visualization/cartographic tools.
+GEE's strength is cloud-based analysis, not visualization.
+For better visualization/cartographic tools, see Chapters 4, 5, and 8.
-- See Chapter 4 and [Geemap](https://geemap.org/) for an easier way to deploy GEE.
+- See Chapter 4 and [Geemap](https://geemap.org/) for a way to deploy GEE using Python.

 ## Scenario
-You need to do a quick exploratory data analysis of above and below ground carbon biomass for an area of interest near Lake Tahoe in the Central Sierra, California.
-A donor has asked you to this by end of the week.
-You go down the hall to the right where the map plotters are and ask the GIS guy.
+You need to do a quick exploratory data analysis of above and below-ground carbon biomass for an area of interest near Lake Tahoe in the Central Sierra, California.
+A donor has asked you to do this by the end of the week.
+You go down the hall to the right where the map plotters are, and ask the GIS guy.
 He peers up above his array of screens, says he's busyworking on a dozen other projects, he might be able to get you something in 2 weeks.
-He suggests you check out Google Earth Enginge.
+He suggests you check out Google Earth Engine.

 Yes!
-You've heard of this, you're thinking Google Earth, it will be easy, but you check out Earth Engine and find a console with an empty map and the required Javascript coding is another universe, let alone language, to you.
+You've heard of this, and you think Google Earth will be easy.
+But when you check out Earth Engine and find a console with an empty map, the required Javascript coding is another universe, let alone language.

 ## DIY
-OK, so this is even if you have a GIS guy down the hall with the defunct plotter.
+This scenario is even if you have a GIS guy down the hall with the defunct plotter.
 Many of you are too small and can't afford to pay someone or a consultant to conduct your geospatial analysis.
 How do you DIY it?
-Free and open source software (FOSS), or FOSS4G when it refers to free and open source geospatial, is readily available, and, much better than a costly yearly subscription fee it is free.
+Free and open source software (FOSS), or FOSS4G when it refers to free and open source geospatial, is readily available, and, much better than a costly yearly subscription fee, it is free.
 Contrary to popular opinion, it's not that difficult to start.
 The full code for this example can be found [here](https://code.earthengine.google.com/609ec9275c6c686b4ddd394f520a27a2).

 Here's how: